Environment Configuration

 | Repo editor (top) | Admins only | version, environment.variants, environment.default, template_overrides as YAML |

 Members see both editors read-only.
-The controls members can use are the Variant picker and the Render button in between them.
+Users with branch all permission and admins can use the Variant picker and the Render button in between them.

 The Render flow